grish-ka/Bounce/README.md

-Bounce requires python 3.11 or any other version install at "python.org" note;does not work for Linux
+Bounce requires python 3.11 or any other version install at "python.org" note:does not work for Linux